LISTEN to Your Preferences: An LLM Framework for Multi-Objective Selection: Experiments

+The LISTEN methods tend to outperform the non-human baselines.
+We now focus on the full-batch and human-rerank baselines, as they are the most competitive and also give insights into the complexity of our problem setting.

+\paragraph{\texttt{baseline/full$\_$batch:}} The LISTEN methodology offers an improvement in ranking performance relative to the naive approach of asking the LLM to rank all items at once, as demonstrated in Figure~\ref{fig:unified}.
+The smaller ranking tasks performed in each iteration of LISTEN approaches reduce the complexity of the task.
+In addition, running multiple iterations where the most promising items are compared against each other gives the LLM another chance to focus on the tradeoffs present in high-quality options and make a refined top choice.
+We also note that for some datasets and LLM combinations, full-batch ranking would be practically infeasible due to not fitting in the LLM's context window.

+\paragraph{\texttt{baseline/human$\_$rerank:}} In comparison with the human-rerank baseline, we must first acknowledge the large variability in its performance.
+One reason for this is that humans had a higher dispersion of their top-choice being ranked vs unranked compared to LISTEN methods.
+Recall from Section~\ref{sec:metrics} that unranked items receive a normalized average rank of $\approx 0.5$.
+The best human ranks tended to be very strong; however, many humans' top choices were not in the ranked set from the decision-makers' ground truth rankings.
+Another reason is we only had 4 samples for humans.
+This is the reason for the large variance in normalized average ranks.

+However, this highlights the ambiguity in the distribution of preferences that humans associate with a prompt.
+We see that LISTEN methods more consistently chose items that were ranked than humans, but perhaps may be less likely to optimize the very fine tradeoffs the decision-maker prefers.

-\subsection{Validating the Concordance Metric}
+\subsubsection{Validating the Concordance Metric}

-To directly test the relationship between preference complexity and our Concordance metric, we conducted a targeted experiment on the Headphones dataset.
-We created a more challenging version of the utterance, \texttt{Headphones-Strict}, by adding several hard constraints (e.g., a strict budget and required categorical features) to the original \texttt{Headphones-General} prompt.
-This change intentionally introduced non-linearities into the preference structure, causing the Concordance score to drop sharply from \textbf{0.232} to \textbf{0.053}.
-This drop is expected, as linear utility functions struggle to model threshold-based requirements.
+To directly test the relationship between preference complexity and our concordance metric, we conducted a targeted experiment on the Headphones dataset.
+The default \texttt{Headphones} prompt (Table~\ref{tab:difficulty}) contains hard constraints such as a strict budget and required categorical features.
+We created a softer variant, \texttt{Headphones-Soft}, by dropping these constraints.
+Removing these threshold-based requirements makes the preference more linearly representable, causing the Concordance score to rise from \textbf{0.055} to \textbf{0.244}.
+This rise is expected, as linear utility functions struggle to model concrete threshold-based requirements.

-As predicted by this change in concordance, Figure~\ref{fig:high_vs_low_concordance} shows a significant degradation in performance for LISTEN-U on the \texttt{Headphones-Strict} version.
+As predicted by this change in concordance, Figure~\ref{fig:high_vs_low_concordance} shows a significant increase in performance for LISTEN-U on the \texttt{Headphones-Soft} version.
 In contrast, the non-parametric LISTEN-T maintained its robust performance across both prompts.
-This result validates that our Concordance metric is an effective predictor for the performance of a parametric approach like LISTEN-U.
+This result validates that our concordance metric is an effective predictor for the performance of a parametric approach like LISTEN-U.